ALL

 Take the bike helmet YES Test: How to properly fit a helmet for biking

 Wearing a bike helmet every time you ride your bike can save your life.
-It can also lower your risk of a head injury by 40%, and lower your risk of a serious head injury by 60%.
+It can also lower your risk of head and brain injury by 69%.
+It's the law in Alberta that every cyclist under 18 years of age must wear a bike helmet.
+This includes children in bicycle trailers or carriers.

 A properly fitted helmet is the best protection for your head.
 Below is a checklist to help you buy and fit a bike helmet.